vbaliga/gaussplotR/README.md

 ## Example

-The function `fit_gaussian_2D()` uses `stats::nls()` to find the best-fit parameters of a 2D Gaussian fit to supplied data.
+The function `fit_gaussian_2D()` uses `stats::nls()` to find the best-fitting parameters of a 2D Gaussian fit to supplied data.

 The `predict_gaussian_2D()` function can then be used to predict values from the Gaussian over a supplied grid of x- and y-values (generated